xkahn/camlink/README.md

 At some point

-## This is a Cam Link bug 4K.
+## This is a Cam Link 4K bug.
 What does Elgato support say?

 I contacted Elgato about the issue and got this reply: